 - Housing Planning for a variety of housing options that will meet the needs of a wide range of Sherwood West residents was a key objective of the concept planning process.
 Providing housing opportunities for first-time home buyers, seniors who may prefer to age in place or downsize their housing, and moderate-income households will require a wider range of housing types than has typically been provided in Sherwood. - Housing types that have designated places in Sherwood West include single detached homes on smaller lots; cottage clusters; townhomes; duplexes, triplexes, and fourplexes; garden apartments; and mid-rise apartments.
 These types will be in addition to the standard single detached housing that has typified Sherwood's development so far. - Employment Sherwood wants and needs more jobs.
 Expanding existing businesses and attracting new employment to Sherwood-particularly the right kind of jobs in the right places will provide opportunities for industrial and commercial development with higher wage jobs, help diversify and balance the City's tax base, and build a self-sustaining and vibrant local economy. - A key theme of the Sherwood West Concept Plan is to designate land for Mixed Employment, which includes a mix of office, light industrial, and flex space uses in the same development or area of the city.
-The plan identifies potential areas for future Mixed Employment development, intended to accommodate the type of job growth desired for Sherwood West. - Schools Sherwood will eventually need new schools to accommodate future households in Sherwood West.
+The plan identifies potential areas for future Mixed Employment development, intended to accommodate the type of job growth desired for Sherwood West. - Schools and Civic Facilities Sherwood will eventually need new schools and other civic facilities, such as fire stations, library, and other public services to accommodate future households in Sherwood West.
 The Concept Plan anticipates an eventual need for two schools in the area-one middle school and one elementary school.
-Because these schools will be needed in later stages of growth in the area, specific locations have not been identified but the potential land needs have been factored into the plan.
+Potential land needs have been factored into the plan for these facilities but, because they will not be needed until later stages of growth in the area, specific locations are not identified.